 The project team are:

-- Energy Advisors , Ruth MacLeod and Alasdair Bryson, who carry out Home Energy Checks in the villages, with support from Community Liaison Officer, Ingrid Ewan-McRae.
+- Energy Advisors , Ruth MacLeod, Paul Gallacher and Alasdair Bryson, who carry out Home Energy Checks in the villages, with support from Community Liaison Officer, Ingrid Ewan-McRae.

-- Youth Coordinator, Gillian Steel, who focuses on youth engagement, alongside Community Development Officer for Education, Susie Smith, who works with the local Primary Schools, and food and growing groups within the community and Community Development & Outreach Worker, Lesley Ritchie, who works with the wider community.
+- Community Development Officer for Waste Reduction, Susie Smith, who works with the local Primary Schools, and community groups and Community Development & Outreach Worker, Lesley Ritchie, who works with the wider community across Renfrewshire.

-- LEAP Car Club Coordinator, Mike Callaghan, who manages our three Car Clubs.
+- LEAP Car Club Coordinator, Mike Callaghan, who runs our Community Car Clubs.

 LEAP – Local Energy Action Plan is a Scottish Charitable Incorporated Organisation (SCIO) Charity Number SC044019.
-The Project has offices at 22 Church Street in Lochwinnoch, at Advance Place, Main Street in Bridge of Weir and operates from The Old Library Centre at 9 Low Barholm in Kilbarchan.
+1 Advance Place, Main Street in Bridge of Weir.

 The LEAP Board of Trustees